Mixtera: A Data Plane for Foundation Model Training: Background

 \subsection{Training Data and Data Mixing}

-The data used for pre-training stems from data collections that include data from various sources, such as Wikipedia, Common Crawl dumps, or arXiv papers.
+Pre-training data stems from data collections that include samples from various sources (e.g., Wikipedia, Common Crawl dumps, or arXiv papers).
 Public examples of such collections include RedPajama~\cite{together2023redpajama}, Dolma~\cite{Soldaini2024Dolma}, and FineWeb~\cite{Penedo2024FineWeb}.
-Besides the aggregation of data from different sources, data engineers typically clean the data, which typically involves deduplicating, filtering (e.g., the removal of personal identifiable information - PII), and applying classifiers to the data samples (e.g., to obtain a toxicity score for each sample).
-Longpre et al.~\cite{Longpre2024Guide} and Penedo et al.~\cite{Penedo2024FineWeb} provide a great overview of the processing steps and their impact.
+Besides aggregating data from different sources, data engineers typically clean the data, which usually involves deduplicating, filtering (e.g., removing personal identifiable information), and applying classifiers to the data samples (e.g., to obtain a toxicity score for each sample)~\cite{Longpre2024Guide, Penedo2024FineWeb}.

-\textbf{Data properties and mixtures.} Each sample in the resulting collection has properties, such as its source (e.g., Wikipedia) or its language (e.g., English).
-Beyond the filtering operations, ML engineers need to define a \emph{data mixture}.
-A mixture describes how the data is mixed based on their characteristics, i.e., we might train on 50\,\% data from Common Crawl and 50\,\% from movie subtitles.
+\textbf{Data properties and mixtures.} Each data sample has properties, such as its source (e.g., Wikipedia) or its language (e.g., English).
+ML engineers need to define a \emph{data mixture}, which describes how the data is combined based on its characteristics, e.g., we can train on 50\,\% data from Common Crawl and 50\,\% from movie subtitles.
 The data can be combined based on multiple characteristics simultaneously.
 For instance, besides Common Crawl and movie subtitles, we might also use 80\,\% French and 20\,\% Italian data.
-The granularity on which the mixture is ensured depends on each training setup and there is no common agreement.
-For example, a mixture could be ensured within a batch, or across a window of several batches.

 \textbf{Mixing algorithms.} Selecting the best mixture is critical for model performance~\cite{chen2023skillit,ye2024datamixinglaws,xie2024doremi,Shen2024SlimPajamDC}.
 We differentiate \emph{static mixtures}, i.e., mixtures that remain constant over the entire training job, and \emph{dynamic mixtures}, i.e., mixtures that change during the training job.
-In the last years, several algorithms for finding the best static mixture or how to adjust the mixture dynamically during training have been proposed.
-Algorithms such as \textsc{DoReMi}~\cite{xie2024doremi} or the data mixing laws~\cite{ye2024datamixinglaws} find the a static mixture via small proxy models.
+Recent research proposes several algorithms for finding the best static mixture or how to adjust the mixture dynamically during training.
+Algorithms such as \textsc{DoReMi}~\cite{xie2024doremi} or the data mixing laws~\cite{ye2024datamixinglaws} find a static mixture via small proxy models.